spieswl/spieswl.github.io/_posts/2018-11-14-realities-of-using-webrtc.md

 As you can see, there is little rhyme or reason to the applied constraints and their effect on the video track; if anything, it seems like there might be a strange two-step approach to converting to manual control and then setting the desired color temperature.
 I can confirm the constraints are being properly formed and handled by the device, as error handling will normally display a browser alert popup detailing any issues if we end up submitting malformed constraints via the _MediaStream_ API.

 In another example, on my **OnePlus 3T** Android phone, I noticed that the rear-facing camera allows the **torch** setting to be changed.
 Enabling the torch does, in fact, turn on the rear LED when applying that constraint to the phone, but I cannot turn the LED off with the **torch** setting without locking the phone screen, which will automatically deactivate the LED until I go to apply the constraint again.
 Attempting to set the boolean constraint for the torch to `false` does nothing, even though setting it to `true` and applying that constraint is what turns on the LED in the first place.
-The **SHIELD K1** does not have a rear-facing LED to go with the rear-facing camera, so that setting is (_rightly_) unavailable for that track and I cannot compare test results with the behavior of the K1 device.
+The **SHIELD K1** does not have a rear-facing LED to go with the rear-facing camera, so that setting is (_correctly_) unavailable for that track and I cannot compare test results with the behavior of the K1 device.

-After all that, you might understand why I am personally frustrated with the _MediaStream_ API, especially as it has incredible potential as a powerful, easy-to-access camera control (and microphone control!) platform.
-In terms of being able to facilitate all of the needs of **`rtc-deflectometry`** and **`rtc-shapeshifter`**, perhaps one day **`webrtc-perception`** can seamlessly support those applications across all mobile devices.
+After all that, you might understand why I am frustrated with the _MediaStream_ API, especially as it has incredible potential as a camera and microphone control platform.
+In terms of being able to facilitate all of the needs of `rtc-deflectometry` and `rtc-shapeshifter`, perhaps one day `webrtc-perception` can seamlessly support those applications across all mobile devices.

 In the meantime, if you are have similar development goals, **_please_** be advised of these challenges and take these observations into account.
 I sincerely hope you have more luck than I!
 If your experience has been different with the _MediaStream_ API or you have other suggestions, I would love to hear from you about it.
 Please reach out via the Administrator contact info on the **[About]({{site.url}}/about)** page!